 For example, if you move house, you inherit the supplier of the previous tenant, and will automatically be placed on their standard plan (also known as standard variable rate tariff) when the supplier takes you on.

-This plan will be a "variable rate" which means your unit rate costs can go up or down at any time.
+This plan will be usually be a "variable rate" which means your unit rate costs can go up or down at any time.
 More often than not, they will go up.
 These plans are the first to be affected when the energy companies announce an energy price rise.
 Either way, the rate is almost always the most expensive one you could be on, so it's important to compare energy deals and switch as soon as you can.

 On the plus side, standard variable rate plans do not have an exit fee.
 That means you are free to switch to a new deal without facing a penalty at any time, because there is no set end date.
 As a result, these plans are sometimes referred to as "evergreen" tariffs.

 Pros and cons of standard variable rate plans

 There are no financial benefits to staying on a standard variable tariff.
 In most cases, it's likely the most expensive your supplier will offer.
 However, the one positive to this plan is that it will not have exit fees.
 You’re free to switch to a better plan at any time (and you should, as soon as you can).